Therapeutic Hypothermia (Neonatal Cooling) Errors

 - Failure to begin hypothermia within six hours of birth.

-- Failure to transfer infant to appropriate facility with hypothermia capabilities.
+- Failure to transfer infant to an appropriate facility with hypothermia capabilities.

 - Failure to have in place and follow organizational policies and protocols for hypothermia therapy.

 Feel free to reach out to the HIE attorneys at ABC Law Centers for a free case evaluation.
 We will never charge any fees until you win your case.
 We pride ourselves on our transparency and individualized attention for all of our clients.
-If you are interested in learning more about the legal process before contacting us, please review our page on the legal process.
+If you are interested in learning more about the legal process before contacting us, please click here.

 Free Case Review | Available 24/7 | No Fee Until We Win